-You can use Instant Hotspot on iPhone to provide Internet access to your other iOS devices and Mac computers (with iOS 8 or OS X Yosemite) that are signed into iCloud using the same Apple ID.
-Instant Hotspot uses your iPhone Personal Hotspot, without you having to enter a password or even turn on Personal Hotspot.
+You can use Instant Hotspot on your iPhone (with iOS 8) or iPad (cellular models with iOS 8) to provide Internet access to your other iOS devices and Mac computers (with iOS 8 or OS X Yosemite) that are signed into iCloud using the same Apple ID.
+Instant Hotspot uses your iPhone or iPad Personal Hotspot, without you having to enter a password or even turn on Personal Hotspot.

 Use Instant Hotspot.
-Go to Settings > Wi-Fi on your other iOS device, then simply choose your iPhone network under Personal Hotspots.
-On your Mac, choose your iPhone network from your Wi-Fi settings.
+Go to Settings > Wi-Fi on your iOS device without cellular capabilities, then simply choose your iPhone or iPad network under Personal Hotspots.
+On your Mac, choose your iPhone or iPad network from your Wi-Fi settings.

 When you're not using using the hotspot, your devices disconnect to save battery life.
-For more information see Personal Hotspot on page 39.
+For more information about ways to set up a Personal Hotspot see Personal Hotspot on page 38.